phantomstudios/reveal-on-scroll/README.md

 Features planned in future releases:

+- Full test coverage.
-- Optional reset to hide any revealed elements below current window height.
-For example, if you reveal an element, but then scroll up, automatically hide that element if you scroll up past its reveal threshold.
+- Optional reset to hide any revealed elements out of viewport view.
 - Optional CSS animation library that can be imported and used alongside TS implementation.
-- A way to listen for DOM changes / re-fetch elements to reveal.
-Will be needed if dealing with dynamic elements that show after initializing `new RevealOnScroll()`.

 ## 🍰 Contributing